Paul3111/CV/README.md

 - Key role in improving the company's daily processes (automation).

 #### Agency Staff, Reed, London (Apr '17 – Oct '17)
-•	I worked for companies such as L'Oreal (Hammersmith) where I helped to organise the L'Oreal Colour Trophy Awards 2017 and NPW (London, SW15 2TR) where I processed orders for their customers.
+-	I worked for companies such as L'Oreal (Hammersmith) where I helped to organise the L'Oreal Colour Trophy Awards 2017 and NPW (London, SW15 2TR) where I processed orders for their customers.

 #### Customer Service Executive, Global Airport Concierge Ltd, London (Apr '15 - Apr '17)
 - Booking car transfers, lounge access, Meet & Greet and baggage porter services in most airports around the world.
 - Providing training to new members of staff, managing service issues, dealing with suppliers.
 - Completing all of the assigned operational checks regarding client bookings.

-## Skills
+## Other Skills

- - Methodologies: Agile, Test Driven Development
  - Foreign languages :
    - Romanian is my native language
    - English (C2)